 - Click Here for our current Physician satisfaction statistics

 - Click Here for our current Annual National Patient Safety Goals

 - Click Here for our Prophylactic IV Antibiotic Timings

-Our results are based solely on an “Excellent” score.
+Our results are based solely on the percentage of patients giving North Surgery Center an “Excellent” or a 9-10 rating score.

 Our Surgery Center strives to work in collaboration with our physicians, their patients and families, in providing the highest quality surgical services.
 We are known for our high physician satisfaction scores and working closely with our physicians to find new innovations in patient care.

 These physician satisfaction surveys are distributed twice a year to help us understand what our physicians feel is important to them and their patients.
 Our goal is 4.5 out of a possible 5.0.